Franz Walter Stahlecker

-Franz Walter Stahlecker (10 October 1900 – 23 March 1942) was commander of the SS security forces (Sicherheitspolizei (SiPo) and the Sicherheitsdienst (SD) for the Reichskommissariat Ostland in 1941–42.
+Franz Walter Stahlecker (10 October 1900 – 23 March 1942) was commander of the SS security forces, the Sicherheitspolizei (SiPo) and the Sicherheitsdienst (SD), for the Reichskommissariat Ostland in 1941–42.
 Stahlecker commanded Einsatzgruppe A, the most murderous of the four Einsatzgruppen (death squads during the Holocaust) active in German-occupied Eastern Europe.
 He was fatally wounded in action by Soviet partisans and was replaced by Heinz Jost.

 Early life

 Stahlecker was born into a wealthy family in Sternenfels, Germany on 10 October 1900.
 He was the second of three sons of the pastor and director of studies Eugen Stahlecker and his wife Anna Zaiser.
 He served in the military from 21 September to 7 December 1918.
 From 1919 to 1920 Stahlecker was a member of the Deutschvölkischer Schutz und Trutzbund and the Organisation Consul.
 He studied at the University of Tübingen, where he obtained a doctorate of law in 1927.
 On 14 October 1932, he married Luise-Gabriele Freiin von Gültlingen; their marriage produced four children.